Mikilio/knap/README.md

 Note that it is the *root* document’s extension that determines the routine used, so for the above CSS example, the routine is simply `htmltohtml`, and no separate `csstohtml` routine is required.
 The output file is also considered to have the same base name as the root document, not the edited document.

-However, in such a case, it might be better to use “`touch %outputfile%`” for the main processing command rather than simply “none” if the viewer relies on detecting changes to trigger an auto-refresh.
+However, in such a case, it might be better to use “`touch %outputpath%`” for the main processing command rather than simply “none” if the viewer relies on detecting changes to trigger an auto-refresh.
 Only the CSS file is being changed, so the touch command is needed to mark the HTML file as changed as well, so the refresh will be triggered.

 ## Buffer-Specific Settings